Top 6 Foods to Increase Good Cholesterol (HDL)

-- Helps remove bad cholesterol (LDL) that builds up in the arteries.
+- Remove bad cholesterol (LDL) that builds up in the arteries.

-- Enables your body to produce vitamin D and bile.
+- Enable your body to produce vitamin D and bile.
 Bile facilitates the digestion of the food you eat.

-Overall, eating foods that are rich in monounsaturated fatty acids can help increase your levels of good cholesterol (HDL) and reduce the risk of cardiovascular disease.
+Overall, eating foods that are rich in monounsaturated fatty acids can help increase good cholesterol (HDL) and reduce the risk of cardiovascular disease.